freethebaerchen/ansible-tor-webtunnel/readme.md

 2. After that, the HCloud infrastructure is created\
     2.1 Now the DNS-Record(s) need to be set.\
     2.2 Set an AAAA-Record with the IPv6-Address of the server\
-    2.3 Set an A-Record with the IPv4-Address of the server (if you enbaled it)
+    2.3 Set an A-Record with the IPv4-Address of the server
 3. Run the script a second time.\

 Now the Tor WebTunnel Bridge is created.\